RoseMcNally/EnigmaMachine/README.md

 # EnigmaMachine

-C++ project to build an Engima Machine for the command line
+C++ project to build an Engima Machine for the command line.

 ### Usage